Prostate Cancer Treatment in Tucson, AZ

 How Is Prostate Cancer Diagnosed?

 Regardless of what form of prostate cancer has affected an individual, each will require diagnostic imaging and maybe also a biopsy to confirm a definitive diagnosis.

 In some cases, it may be advised for the patient to have their tumor removed from the prostate regardless of whether or not it has been identified as cancerous.
 The primary reason for this is that large growths on or within the prostate can cause a wide range of troublesome symptoms until the tumor is removed.

 Due to the unique nature of each individual case, treatment for a patient’s prostate cancer will vary widely from one to another.
 During your initial consultation, Dr. Burrows will walk through your medical history and journey with prostate cancer up to this point.
 Once they have insight into your specific case, they will be able to recommend a course of treatment to best suit your needs.

 Schedule a Consultation with Urologist Peter Burrows, MD

-If you wish to discuss which prostate cancer treatment option would be best for you with an experienced urologist, please call (520) 731-0600 to schedule an appointment with board-certified urologist Peter Burrows, MD today.
+If you wish to discuss which prostate cancer treatment option would be best for you with an experienced urologist in Tucson, AZ, please call (520) 731-0600 to schedule an appointment with board-certified urologist Peter Burrows, MD today.
 Dr. Burrows is a member of the American Urological Association and has over 20 years of urological oncology experience.
 Our urology clinic is located in Tucson, AZ.